aurorax-space/idl-aurorax/README.md

 .run aurorax_startup
 ```

+Lastly, reset your IDL session by either clicking the Reset button in the IDL editor or by typing `.reset` into the IDL command prompt.

 For further information, you can view what packages are installed using `ipm,/list`.
 You can also view the package details using `ipm,/query,'idl-aurorax'`.

 ### Manually